Rofiat-Abdurrazaq/Telecommunication-Churn-Analysis/Telecom Churn Analysis Report.md

 - Geographic Financial Risk: Top revenue-generating cities like Los Angeles and San Diego are also the largest sources of churned customers, representing the highest absolute financial risk.
 - Value Customer Loss: The 17.24% Revenue Churn Rate confirms that the company is losing high-value customers, not just low-revenue accounts.

-## **Recommendations**
+## **Recommendations by Stakeholders**
-Immediate Actions (0-3 months):
-•	Launch targeted retention campaign for Month-to-Month Fiber Optic customers in major metropolitan areas
-•	Implement "First 90 Days" onboarding program with proactive support check-ins
-•	Create contract conversion incentives to move high-risk customers to annual agreements Strategic Initiatives (3-12 months):
-•	Conduct comprehensive Fiber Optic service quality review and infrastructure assessment
-•	Develop bundled service packages including Online Security to increase customer stickiness
-•	Redesign billing communications for paperless billing customers to enhance engagement Long-term Transformations (12+ months):
-•	Build predictive churn modeling capability for proactive intervention
-•	Establish cross-functional churn task force with representatives from product, support, and marketing
-•	Implement customer success metrics tied to executive compensation
+- CEO & Executive Team: Prioritize resolving the Fiber Optic service issues, combining a competitive market analysis and interviews, to understand why customers are leaving in cities like San Diego, Los Angeles.
+- Head of Marketing:
+Immediately launch a "Save & Secure" campaign targeting only Month-to-Month Fiber Optic customers in the top 5 churn cities (e.g., San Diego, Los Angeles), offering a guaranteed service credit to switch to an annual contract.
+Pause all generic Fiber Optic acquisition campaigns in high-churn zip codes until the service quality review is complete, to avoid acquiring customers who will quickly leave.

+Head of Customer Service:
+Establish a dedicated "Fiber Optic Retention Desk" with trained specialists and expedited resolution paths to handle issues from this segment.
+Implement a mandatory "Day 7 and Day 30" check-in call for all new Fiber Optic installations to proactively identify and resolve early-stage problems.

+Product & Service Development Team:
+Conduct a root-cause analysis of Fiber Optic support tickets to identify the top 3 technical or experience failures (e.g., installation delays, speed inconsistencies).
+Accelerate the development of a "Fiber Plus" bundle that includes premium support and a service-level agreement to justify a higher price and improve perceived value.

+Finance Team:
+Model the 3-year ROI of the proposed service improvements and retention campaigns against the $3.68M baseline of lost revenue to secure necessary funding.
+Work with BI to refine the Customer Lifetime Value (CLV) model to clearly identify the profitability of Fiber Optic customers, making the business case for their retention undeniable.

 ## **Conclusion**
-The analysis reveals that churn is primarily driven by service quality issues in Fiber Optic internet, exacerbated by flexible contract terms that enable easy cancellation.
-The financial impact is substantial at $3.68M annually, with particular concentration in high-value urban markets.
-By implementing the recommended strategies focused on service improvement, contract stabilization, and targeted retention, the company can potentially reduce churn by 25% and recover approximately $900,000 in annual revenue while strengthening customer loyalty in core markets.
+The analysis confirms that customer churn is primarily driven by performance issues in the Fiber Optic internet service, intensified by flexible Month-to-Month contracts that allow dissatisfied customers to leave with ease.
+Fiber Optic alone accounts for 1,236 churned customers—far exceeding all other services—especially in competitive markets like San Diego and Los Angeles.
+A significant portion of these customers are not just leaving the service—they are switching to competitors.
+This signals a deeper market problem: our Fiber Optic offering is not meeting customer expectations compared to alternatives.
+The financial impact is substantial, with an estimated $3.68M in annual revenue lost.

+To reverse this trend, the company must focus on improving service performance, strengthening contract structures, and implementing proactive retention strategies.
+Targeted promotional offers can also help stabilize customers currently on Month-to-Month plans.
+Most importantly, a thorough market and competitor analysis is essential.
+Understanding why customers prefer competing providers—and where our product experience falls short—will guide the redesign of the Fiber Optic service and ensure we address the true root causes of churn.
+With these actions, the company can realistically reduce churn by about 25% and recover roughly $900,000 annually while rebuilding customer trust and loyalty.